What You Need To Know About Requesting Workplace Accommodations

 Research.

 Know your legal rights as a person with a disability.
-Being able to articulate your rights under the ADA will give you confidence when you ask for an accommodation.
+Articulating your rights under the ADA will give you confidence when you ask for an accommodation.

 Consider the following questions as you evaluate your job and work environment: